Amazon Prime review: is it worth the money?

 Other ways to save at Amazon

-Make sure you check out my Amazon deals and offers page.
-This is where I’ll list flash sales, gift card bonuses and other extras.
+Make sure you check out our Amazon deals and offers.
+This is where we’ll list flash sales, gift card bonuses and other extras.
 For example, you can often get a free top-up when you buy a gift card.
-All this and more via the link below!
+All this and more via the link below.

 Save more at Amazon